vss245/js-sketches/README.md

 # intro:

-first foray into javascript with p5.js, processing and tone.js
+art with javascript with p5.js, processing and tone.js

 draw - relaxing drawing tool, kind of pointless